grahamm89/DishWTroubleshoot-BackEnd/README.md

 Generate New File: Download a perfectly formatted app_data.json file, ready for deployment.

-You can find the editor tool in the editor.html file in this repository.
+You can find the editor tool in the editor.html file in this repository or here: https://grahamm89.github.io/DishWTroubleshoot-BackEnd/ContentsEditor.html

 How to Update Application Content
 Updating the live application is a simple, three-step process: